 How much does solar cost in Kentucky in 2026?

-A typical 8 kW residential solar system costs \$18,000–\$22,000 before the federal Investment Tax Credit in Kentucky, or \$12,600–\$15,400 after the 30% ITC.
+A typical 8 kW residential solar system costs \$18,000–\$22,000 in Kentucky.
 Per-watt pricing is \$2.25–\$2.75/W depending on roof complexity, panel choice, and battery inclusion.
+The federal residential solar tax credit (Section 25D) expired December 31, 2025, so state-level rebates, utility programs, and net metering are now the primary ways to lower net cost.

 Does Kentucky have net metering in 2026?